JackDanna/FogentRoleplayTemplate/README.md

 Tier Of Play represents the how large the stakes are for a game/campaign aswell as how powerful the player characters are.

 **Level:** Used to represent milestones a character has crossed corolating to an increase in skill/ability/compentence/ect...
+The Narrator can reward the Player Character's with an increase in their level when they accomplish a milestone of thier choosing.
+Things like finishing a certain amount of real world sessions, completing a quest, defeating a powerful foe, ect... are all valid metrics for the Narrator to use.

 **Attribute Points:** The total points spent increasing the levels of the Attributes a character has.